errowdrigorena/pizza_factory/README.md

 ### Abstract Factory Pattern

 The Abstract Factory pattern is implemented through the ingredient factory system:

+#### NyIngredientFactory
+- Creates a family of New York-style ingredients
+- Produces thin crust dough and crispy bacon
+- Each ingredient is created with specific New York-style characteristics

 #### ChicagoIngredientFactory
 - Creates a family of Chicago-style ingredients